Nena's Wellness Corner

 The BEST Superfoods to Add to Smoothies (Simple Everyday Ingredients)

-Published: Feb 26, 2024 · Modified: Sep 15, 2025 by Dr. Nena Stefanovic · This post may contain affiliate links · Leave a Comment
+Modified: Jan 19, 2026 · Published: Feb 26, 2024 by Dr. Nena Stefanovic · This post may contain affiliate links · Leave a Comment

 The-BEST-Superfoods-to-Add-to-Smoothies-Simple-Everyday-Ingredients-1

 If you've been keeping up with my blog and social media, you might have noticed my love for smoothies.
 It all began when I started following the ABS diet, which encouraged daily smoothie consumption and sparked my passion for them.
+One of the first I made was my Healthy Banana Avocado Berries Smoothie.

 When my eldest was ready for solid foods, I saw an opportunity to introduce nutritious smoothies to her diet, nurturing her taste for healthy eating.
 And it paid off wonderfully!
 I'd often include baby cereal powder like Earth's Best Organic Cereal for an extra boost of nutrients.
+Try adding other to the Creamy Green Smoothie with Avocado and Spinach.

 I applied the same approach with my two younger children, and they adored the smoothies just as much!